toddaustin07/mDNS/README.md

 ## Quick mDNS Primer

-mDNS defines a way for services (including applications or devices) on a **local** network to be discovered.
+mDNS defines a way for services (i.e. applications or devices) on a **local** network to be discovered.
 It is implemented through the use of a special multicast address on which all services can 'advertise' their presence and provide additional information about the service.
 A querier can send a 'question' to the multicast address and all services will respond if they have relevant 'answers' to the question.
 An answer is always in the form of a formated response record.
 There are five types of these records generally used by mDNS participants:

 - PTR - provides instances of a particular service type
 - SRV - provides additional servernames or hostnames, plus port number associated with the service